top of page

 Olaf Tarmas

-The journalist and tea lover from Hamburg came into contact with tea at an early age: during his studies, he worked in a tea shop in Hamburg and sipped his way through the range.
-He then had his tea awakening experience in 2011 during a research trip to Taiwan, where he got to know Chinese tea culture for the first time.
-After further tea research on the Black Sea, in Laos and in East Frisia, the idea of combining his passions for travelling, writing and drinking tea matured: with the founding of his own tea magazine.
+The journalist and tea lover from Hamburg came into contact with tea at an early age: during his studies, he worked in a tea shop.
+He then had his tea awakening experience in 2011 during a research trip to Taiwan, where he got to know Chinese tea culture.
+After further tea research on the Black Sea, in Laos and in East Frisia, the idea of combining his passions for travelling, writing and drinking tea matured: with a tea magazine.

 Katja Kleinebrecht